-3 To scroll the labels, select the Label/Base field and use the knob.
+3 To scroll the labels, select the Label/Base field and use the knob, or press the blue Shift key and a Page key.

 If the Label/Base field is selectable, the roll indicator appears over the field as in the example.
 To move the labels one full screen at a time, press Shift and a Page key.